CircuitVerse/Interactive-Book/docs/alu.md

 * The input arguments A and B are often stored in Internal Registers.
 These along with other special purpose register form the registers of the microcontroller.
 * ROM memories are slower in speed, hence an intermediate high speed RAM is often used.
 * All the critical timings, decoding of the instructions are often grouped together in seperate control and timings unit.
 * If a Micro controller would be constructed only from ALU, RAM and ROM, there would not be any external interface.
-Hence we have Input/Output (I/O) ports.
+Hence, you now have Input/Output (I/O) ports.
 * Additional features such as Interrupts, communication protocols, EEPROM, Timers/Counters, Debug interfaces etc. are incorporated to make a controller complete.

-In above discussion we might have left out intricate details involved in a ALU, CPU design.
+In above discussion you might have left out intricate details involved in an ALU, CPU design.
 But the aim was to understand ALU/CPU at a deeper level.

 <style>
 img{